Milky Way: Gaseous halo

-In addition to the stellar halo, the Chandra X-ray Observatory, XMM-Newton, and Suzaku have provided evidence that there is a gaseous halo with a large amount of hot gas.
-The halo extends for hundreds of thousand of light-years, much farther than the stellar halo and close to the distance of the Large and Small Magellanic Clouds.
+In addition to the stellar halo, the Chandra X-ray Observatory, XMM-Newton, and Suzaku have provided evidence that there is also a gaseous halo containing a large amount of hot gas.
+This halo extends for hundreds of thousands of light-years, much farther than the stellar halo and close to the distance of the Large and Small Magellanic Clouds.
 The mass of this hot halo is nearly equivalent to the mass of the Milky Way itself.
 The temperature of this halo gas is between 1 and 2.5 million K (1.8 and 4.5 million °F).

 Observations of distant galaxies indicate that the Universe had about one-sixth as much baryonic (ordinary) matter as dark matter when it was just a few billion years old.
 However, only about half of those baryons are accounted for in the modern Universe based on observations of nearby galaxies like the Milky Way.
 If the finding that the mass of the halo is comparable to the mass of the Milky Way is confirmed, it could be the identity of the missing baryons around the Milky Way.